 On January 1, 2002, in accordance with SFAS No. 142, Goodwill and Other Intangible Assets, we stopped the periodic amortization of goodwill and adopted a new policy for measuring goodwill for impairment.
 No impairment of goodwill was recognized in connection with the adoption of this new policy.
 We currently operate as a single reporting unit and all of our goodwill is associated with the entire company.
 Under our new policy, goodwill is tested for impairment at least annually, or on an interim basis if an event occurs or circumstances change that would more-likely-than-not reduce the fair value below our carrying value.
 Goodwill is tested for impairment using a two-step approach.
 The first step is to compare our fair value to our carrying amount, including goodwill.
 If the fair value is greater than the carrying amount, goodwill is not considered impaired and the second step is not required.
 If the fair value is less than the carrying amount, the second step of the impairment test measures the amount of the impairment loss, if any.
-The second step of the impairment test is to compare the implied fair value of goodwill to its carrying amount.
-If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
-The implied fair value of goodwill is calculated in the same manner that goodwill is calculated in a business combination, whereby the fair value was the purchase price.
+The second step of the impairment loss is recognized equal to that excess.
+The implied fair value of goodwill is calculated in the same manner that goodwill is calculated in a business combination, whereby the fair value is allocated to all of the assets and liabilities (including any unrecognized intangible assets) as if they had been acquired in a business combination and the fair value was the purchase price.
 The excess "purchase price" over the amounts assigned to assets and liabilities would be the implied fair value of goodwill.